Kidada Williams

 Graduate research supervision

-Williams would be interested in supervising graduate students who wish to work on any topic relating to her research interests and whose theoretical orientations align with hers regarding Black Studies approaches to Black History and U.S. History and Critical Trauma Studies approaches to histories of violence.
-She also welcomes proposals regarding any aspect of African Americans' life, history, and culture.
+Williams would be interested in supervising graduate students who wish to work on any topic relating to her expertise.
+She is particularly interested in working with students whose theoretical and methodological approaches align with Black Studies approaches to History and with Critical Trauma Studies examinations of violence.
+She also welcomes proposals regarding any aspect of African Americans' life, history and culture.

 Education